 If the Location Information at SgNB IE is included in the SGNB MODIFICATION REQUIRED, the MeNB shall store the included information so that it may be transferred towards the MME.

+If the SCG UE History Information IE is included in the SGNB MODIFICATION REQUIRED message, the MeNB shall, if supported, use the information to update UE History Information with PSCell history.